Semantic-Org/Semantic-UI-React/.github/CONTRIBUTING.md

 - [Props](#props)
 - [Examples](#examples)

-Our docs are generated from docblock comments, `propTypes`, and hand written examples.
+Our docs are generated from docblock comments, `propTypes`, and hand-written examples.

 ### Website